 If formed, the city would extend local government to territory and population of the unorganized borough where no local government currently exists.
-Citizens of a potential City of Whale Pass would be empowered and would be exercising local control and thereby maximizing local self-government if a new city is formed.
-Commerce finds that 3 AAC 110.981 is met and promotes maximum local self-government.
+Citizens of a new city of Whale Pass would be empowered and would be exercising local control over growth and development of their community, and thereby, maximizing local self-government.
+Staff finds that 3 AAC 110.981 is met and promotes maximum local self-government.

-Because Whale Pass is in the unorganized borough, incorporation of a municipality is the only means by which residents may receive services.
-Whale Pass cannot reasonably receive services by annexation to another city or service area.
-Because the territory proposed for incorporation is not near or overlapping any existing local governments, no duplicative or redundant service providers or municipalities will be created and so Commerce finds that 3 AAC 110.982 is met.
+Because Whale Pass is in the unorganized borough, city incorporation is the only means by which residents may receive the services they desire.
+Whale Pass cannot reasonably receive these services by annexation to another city or service area.
+Because the territory proposed for incorporation is not near or overlapping any existing local governments, no duplicative or redundant service providers or municipalities will be created, and so, staff finds that 3 AAC 110.982 is met.

-If a portion of the unorganized borough forms a municipality as Whale Pass is proposing, this relieves the state of the provision of some local services including planning and zoning.

-A potential City of Whale Pass is unlikely to serve any additional risk to the state in the event of dissolution.
+If a portion of the unorganized borough forms a city as Whale Pass is proposing, this relieves the state of the provision of some local services including planning and zoning.
+A potential city of Whale Pass is unlikely to serve any additional risk to the state in the event of dissolution.
 The proposed expenses and revenues for Whale Pass are similar to other cities and pose no undue risks to the state.

-In conclusion, Commerce finds that the proposed incorporation is in the best interests of the state under Alaska's constitution, meets 3 AAC 110.981 and 982 and therefore satisfies AS 29.05.100(a) and 3 AAC 110.042.
+In conclusion and as in the preliminary report, staff affirms its finding that that the proposed incorporation is in the best interests of the state under Alaska's constitution, meets 3 AAC 110.981 and 982, and therefore satisfies AS 29.05.100(a) and 3 AAC 110.042.